apache/kylin/website/_docs16/tutorial/cube_spark.md

 ## Prepare "kylin.env.hadoop-conf-dir"

-To run Spark on Yarn, need specify *HADOOP_CONF_DIR* environment variable, which is the directory that contains the (client side) configuration files for the Hadoop cluster.
-In many Hadoop distributions these files are in "/etc/hadoop/conf"; But Kylin not only need access HDFS, Hive, but also HBase, so the default path might not have all necessary files.
-In this case, you need create a new directory and then copying or linking all the client files (core-site.xml, yarn-site.xml, hive-site.xml and hbase-site.xml) there.
-In HDP 2.4, there is a conflict between hive-tez and Spark, so need change the default engine from *tez* to *mr* when copy for Kylin.
+To run Spark on Yarn, need specify **HADOOP_CONF_DIR** environment variable, which is the directory that contains the (client side) configuration files for Hadoop.
+In many Hadoop distributions the directory is "/etc/hadoop/conf"; But Kylin not only need access HDFS, Yarn and Hive, but also HBase, so the default directory might not have all necessary files.
+In this case, you need create a new directory and then copying or linking those client files (core-site.xml, yarn-site.xml, hive-site.xml and hbase-site.xml) there.
+In HDP 2.4, there is a conflict between hive-tez and Spark, so need change the default engine from "tez" to "mr" when copy for Kylin.

 {% highlight Groff markup %}